 This is all because alcohol gave me a sense of freedom in the beginning.
 I wanted it so bad.
 In fact, that’s how all the addictions worked.
 I wanted it so bad that I clung to addictions, because I wanted to escape.
 I wanted relief.
 I wanted to feel alive.

 So, I met Misha and his family.
 Last night, or at least her sister and her husband.
 And they were prepared for me to be very nervous.
 It kind of gave me relief because I feel more freaked out when people expect me to be normal, and extroverted and energetic and Hi How are you, you know, the more people expect me to be that way the more nervous I get because I’m not like that.
 I don’t want to fake it.
 I don’t want to perform.
 I don’t have the energy to perform, I just want to be me.
-That’s always been a struggle.
+That has always been a struggle.

 So, anyways.
 We talked and they’re really cool, you know, I shook the guy’s hand and hugged her sister and we got moved in.
 I was hardly nervous.
 They didn’t want to talk, they didn’t want to sit down at the dinner table and talk.
 That’s what always freaks me out, you know, I had a panic attack at a dinner table once.
 So now I’m kind of leery of dinner tables and that was with my parents.